-- Each group independently implements the consensus process, and the participants in the group decide how to conduct consensus.
+- Each group implements the consensus process independently, and the participants in the group decide how to conduct consensus.
 The consensus within one group is not affected by other groups.
-Each group has an independent ledger to maintain its own transaction and data, so that groups can be decoupling each other to operate independently, and achieve a better privacy isolation; - The agency's nodes need to be deployed only once, and can participate in different multi-party collaboration services through group settings, or divide one service into groups according to user, time and other dimensions.
-The group architecture can be rapidly expanded in parallel.
-While expanding the scale of business, it greatly simplifies the complexity of operation and reduces the management cost.
+Each group has an independent ledger to maintain its transaction and data so that groups can be decoupling each other to operate independently, and achieve better privacy isolation; - The agency's nodes need to be deployed only once and can participate in different multi-party collaboration services through group settings.
+They also can divide one service into groups according to the user, time, and other dimensions.
+The group architecture can expand rapidly in parallel.
+While expanding the scale of business, it dramatically simplifies the complexity of the operation and reduces the management cost.